MisterGoodDeal/custom-streamdeck/README.md

 ## Arduino code
 The code can be found in the folder `custom_stream_deck_arduino` and you need to install the library `Keypad` that can be found in the folder `custom_stream_deck_arduino\Keypad` that you need to put in the folder `C:\Users\{YOUR_USERNAME}\Documents\Arduino\libraries`

+**Update 18/04/2021**
+There is a version 2 of the code that can be found in the folder `custom_stream_deck_arduino_v2`.
+This version allow you to switch between 2 modes :
+1. The mode 1 is emulating key presses from A to T (AZERTY layout) so you can use the custom Streamdeck with [HID Macro](http://www.hidmacros.eu/) for example.
+2. The mode 2 is pressing keys from F1 to F10 with LeftCtrl key pushed and LeftShift key if the keycode is odd and LeftAlt if it's not.
+So you can use it as normal shortcuts

 ## Custom keycaps
 Some custom keycaps can be found in the folder `Custom keycaps`.
 The keycaps has been printed with the [Elegoo Mars 2 Pro](https://www.amazon.fr/ELEGOO-Imprimante-Monochrome-dimpression-6-30inch/dp/B08F7M578H), a SLA resin printer